 With narcissism being the order of the day, it is quite unfortunate that self-focus is the first value that toddlers learn while growing up.

 Often, as a parent, you are caught up in teaching a toddler how to read and write, how to use a fork and knife, or even how to walk that you forget to teach them how to be selfless.
+It should be a core principle when raising a toddler.

 What you will learn in this post: